SakethE/Problem_1/README.md

 Used Figma Software to re-create the designs.
 Completed the design with in 1hr30minz of time.

-Desktop verion png files are pinned above
+Desktop version png files are pinned above

 Here are the Mobile version prototypes, I have done in figma